dakait/Go-for-beginners/README.md

 # Go-for-beginners
-This repo conatins basic go programs to help beginners understand it better
+This repo contains basic go programs to help beginners understand it better